DavidT3/XGA/README.md

 # What is XMM: Generate and Analyse (XGA)?

-XGA is a Python package to explore and analyse X-ray sources detected in XMM-Newton observations.
-When a source is declared, XGA finds every observation it appears in, and all analysis is performed on all available data.
+XGA is a Python module designed to make it easy to analyse X-ray sources that have been observed by the XMM-Newton Space telescope.
+It is based around declaring different types of source and sample objects which correspond to real X-ray sources, finding all available data, and then insulating the user from the tedious generation and basic analysis of X-ray data products.

-It provides an easy to use Python interface with XMM's Science Analysis System (SAS), enabling independent products to be generated in parallel on local computers and HPCs.
-XGA also makes it easy to generate products for samples of objects.
+XGA will generate photometric products and spectra for individual sources, or whole samples, with just a few lines of code.
+It is not a pipeline itself, but pipelines for complex analysis can easily be built on top of it.
+XGA provides an easy to use (and parallelised) Python interface with XMM's Science Analysis System (SAS), as well as with XSPEC.
+A major goal of this module is that you shouldn't need to leave a Python environment at any point during your analysis, as all XMM products and fit results are read into an XGA source storage structure.

-XGA also provides a similar interface with the popular X-ray spectrum fitting tool XSPEC, and makes it extremely simple to create an XSPEC script for whatever source you are analysing, run that script, and then read the results back into Python.
-The XSPEC interface will also run multiple fits in parallel.
+This module also supports more complex analyses for specific object types; the easy generation of scaling relations, the measurement of gas masses for galaxy clusters, and the PSF correction of images for instance.

 # Installing XGA
 This is a slightly more complex installation than many Python modules, but shouldn't be too difficult.
 If you're